Gayathri1620/Car-rental-management-system/README.md

 # Car-rental-management-system
-This is the simple java miniproject "Car rental management system" using jdbc, mysql and swing.
+This is the simple java miniproject "Car rental management system" using

+See the report file i have attached to know how to run and the details of database tables used.